 In September 2010, I moved to London to take up a Marshall Sherfield Fellowship.
 For my fellowship, conducted research in combinatorics with Graham R. Brightwell in the Department of Mathematics at the London School of Economics and Political Science.
 While at the LSE, I had the opportunity to travel to give talks or attend conferences in Haifa, Israel; Exeter, United Kingdom; Victoria, British Columbia, Canada; Melbourne, Victoria, Australia; Budapest, Hungary; San Diego, California; and Halifax, Nova Scotia, Canada.
 I also spent a week visiting King Saud University in Riyadh, Saudi Arabia, where I conducted workshops on teaching and learning for faculty from across the university.
 Much of my free time was spent playing or refereeing tag rugby for Try Tag Rugby.
 (Think flag football, only rugby.)

 Fall 2012 brought me back to the Heartland, as I assumed a three-year appointment as a Research Assistant Professor in the Department of Mathematics at the University of Nebraska-Lincoln.
-My stay in Lincoln was to be shorter than anticipated, however, as I moved to Lexington, Virginia, in the summer of 2013 to begin a tenure-track appointment in the Department of Mathematics at Washington and Lee University.
+My stay in Lincoln was to be shorter than anticipated, however, as I moved to Lexington, Virginia, in the summer of 2013 to begin a position in the Department of Mathematics at Washington and Lee University.
+After five years in Lexington, I moved back to the Midwest as an Assistant Professor of Mathematics at Morningside College.

 When the Mathematics Genealogy Project moved to NDSU from Minnesota State University-Mankato in 2002, I became the Project's Technical Director.
 In this capacity, I was responsible for maintaining the website and server.
 Over time, I moved on to serve as Assistant Director and Interim Co-Managing Director.
 In February 2010, I was named to succeed founder Harry B. Coonce as the Project's Managing Director.
 I continue to lead the programming for the website, but have added ultimate responsibility for the Project to my portfolio.
 I oversee the graduate students who manage the data as well as the assistant director in charge of making the posters we sell to support the Project.